-When the agency Reaction Digital (where I work 👍) decided to refresh their identity, we knew we needed to launch fast and hit the ground running!
+When the Canadian WordPress agency Reaction Digital (where I work ?) decided to refresh its identity, we knew we needed to launch fast and hit the ground running!

 The project kicked off in late November 2020.
-Although the Christmas holiday break was coming up soon, as a team, we hashed out concepts for our updated logo and overall style.
-The plan was to completely rebuild a new WordPress website and have it ready for launch with the new branding in Q1 of 2021.
-Which is something we strive to do for our clients when they come to us for a new website – get a lean website with a modern design online in roughly 90-days, and plan to build and improve over time.
+Although the Christmas holidays were coming up soon, as a team, we started exploring concepts for our updated logo, refined messaging, and overall style.
+The new brand also included launching a new WordPress website and having it live with the new branding in Q1 2021.

 - 8-part launch video series

 1. Create a Brand Campaign & Cool Concept

 For me, it was about sharing the story of Reaction, and what changes they’ve made to merit a cool rebrand.
 And I fully produced and edited an 8-part video series all about it on YouTube.

 I planned a campaign stretching over 60 days, releasing 1-2 videos per week along with storytelling social posts to fill the gaps throughout the week.